 Speaking of level design, we’ve put together a list of four great schools where you can learn more about all facets of game design.

 Our methodology includes a few different ranking factors: Faculty caliber, alumni satisfaction, employment after graduation, and strength of the program.
-For now, worthwhile game design programs are few and far between.
+For now, worthwhile video game design college programs are few and far between.

 You’ll notice that this list, along with our other game design school lists, are short.
 That’s allowed us to go more in-depth on what you can expect.
 The numbers do not denote any kind of rank, they are there for article clarity.